 Students are responsible for the honesty and truthfulness of their academic work.
 Academic dishonesty of any kind is unacceptable and will not be tolerated.
 Academic honesty and Christian justice require that proper acknowledgment be given to another's work, including materials taken from the Internet.
 Any direct use of another person's words or other work without direct, accurate, and exact attribution of the source of the words or work to the author is plagiarism, a form of academic dishonesty.
 Any reworking of another's words by changing a word or phrase here or there and presenting the end-result as one's own work is also a form of plagiarism.
 Any indirect use of another's ideas, arguments, thesis, or organizational structure without attribution is academic dishonesty.
 Buying, downloading, or copying someone else's work and passing it off as one's own is academic dishonesty.
-Any form of academic dishonesty as referred to in this policy will be subject to both academic and formational disciplinary actions, including dismissal from the semi- Upon a finding of one or more serious violations of this policy by the Academic Dean, in addition to any other penalties that may be imposed, the grade "XF", indicating failure for reasons of academic dishonesty, may be recorded on the student's transcript for the course or courses with regard to which the act or acts of academic dishonesty occurred.
+Using artificial intelligence software to generate any content to incorporate in one's own work or to base one's own work off of is academic dishonesty.
+Any form of academic dishonesty as referred to in this policy will be subject to both academic and formational disciplinary actions, including dismissal from the seminary.
+Upon a finding of one or more serious violations of this policy by the Academic Dean, in addition to any other penalties that may be imposed, the grade "XF", indicating failure for reasons of academic dishonesty, may be recorded on the student's transcript for the course or courses with regard to which the act or acts of academic dishonesty occurred.
 Mitigating circumstances shall be taken into consideration by the Academic Dean in determining the seriousness of the violation for the purposes of this policy.
 When the findings support the charge of academic dishonesty, the grade "XF" may be assigned prior to the end of the course and the student may be withdrawn from the course in question.
 The Academic Dean may assign the "XF" grade for the course or courses at any point during or after the term when the violation occurred.
-Any determination that an act of academic dishonesty has occurred and any penalties imposed will proceed in accordance with the academic due process and grievance procedures outlined below.
+Any determination that an act of academic dishonesty has occurred, and any penalties imposed will proceed in accordance with the academic due process and grievance procedures outlined below.
 Academic Failures: